 - The Grasslands: conservation and stewardship work is currently being conducted in the Upper Wilge, Sneeuberg and Greater Lakenvlei Protected Environments with focus species including the several threatened, endemic passerines (Yellow-breasted Pipit, Rudd’s & Botha’s Larks), Secretarybird, Southern Bald Ibis and the Critically Endangered White-winged Flufftail.

-- The Western Cape Estuaries: the project looks to formally protect and improve conservation action at 12 priority estuaries within IBAs in the Western Cape and monitor the habitat quality and bird populations within these sites using biodiversity stewardship.
+- The Western Cape Estuaries and Fynbos: the project looks to formally protect and improve conservation action at 12 priority estuaries within IBAs in the Western Cape and monitor the habitat quality and bird populations within these sites using biodiversity stewardship with an expanded focus into securing and appropriately managing the catchments of these estuaries.

 - Northern Zululand: with the declaration of the Zululand IBA in 2019, more effort is being put into conservation efforts within the broader landscape through the implementation of a Vulture Safe Zone, avitourism development and coastal forest restoration to benefit the unique avifauna found in this biodiversity hotspot such as the Critically Endangered Southern Banded Snake Eagle.

-The LCP is broken into two sub-programmes which focus on carrying out our important conservation work across the terrestrial landscape:
+The LCP is broken into two workstreams which focus on carrying out our important conservation work across the terrestrial landscape: